Results from the 2023 local elections are now available

 Step by step guide to applying for the grant

 We've created this guide to help you understand the process of applying for a grant.

 We conduct an initial assessment over the phone with a member of the Housing Adaptations Team.
 If you're unable to manage this yourself, you can ask someone do so on your behalf.
 You will need to let us know that they have permission to do this.

-The team will provide you with a application form and advise you of any supporting documentation that is needed.
+The team will provide you with an application form and advise you of any supporting documentation that is needed.

-We may arrange a visit to your home to survey the property and assess if adaptions are reasonable and are able to be done.
+We may arrange a visit to your home to survey the property and assess if adaptions are reasonable and can be done.

 We will then review your grant application and discuss the options and next steps with you.

 Your grant will be formally approved by the council when the proposed adaptations have been agreed upon and all required paperwork completed.

 Work can now start.
 We will pay the grant payment once the work has been completed and you are happy with the work.
 We will ask you to provide feedback about your experience of the process.

 How to apply